Million Dollar Bacon Goat Cheese Appetizer Log

 Additional Ingredients

-- 4 or 8-ounce log of goat cheese
+- 8 oz log of goat cheese

 - maple syrup honey, or hot honey